BitMind-AI/bitmind-subnet/docs/Mining.md

 ### Data

+*Only for training -- deployed miner instances do not require access to these datasets.*

 If you intend on training a miner, you can download the our open source datasets by running:

 ```bash
 python bitmind/download_data.py
 ```

-- For **miners**, this is only necessary when training a new model.
-Deployed miner instances do not need access to these datasets.
+This step is optional.
+If you choose not to run it, the dataset will be downloaded automatically when you run our training scripts.

+The download location of this script is `~/.cache/huggingface`

-### Registration
+## Registration

 To mine on our subnet, you must have a registered hotkey.